-From the perspective of a website user, active directory integration makes single sign-on simple.
-Whether the website is an intranet, internet, extranet, or portal, you can be assured that your users will benefit from a single sign-on across the enterprise.
+From the perspective of a website user, Active Directory integration makes single sign-on simple.
+Whether the website is an intranet, internet, extranet, or portal, you can rest assured that your users will benefit from a single sign-on across the enterprise.

 If an employee leaves the organisation, or moves department, you can update their AD details and they will no longer be able to access any restricted resources.

 From a content editor's perspective, AD integration means that there are no barriers to the system.
 If you are logged on to your computer on the domain, you can be automatically logged in to Contensis.
 All you need do is type in the web address in the browser.